oopanuga/oopanuga.github.io/_posts/2014-12-10-Uncle-Bob-TDD-Alive.md

 Of course they are difficult rules to meet, but as any other discipline it involves practice.
 The benefits are such that we should really try to meet them.

-1. Imagine that everybody in your team use TDD and follow those rules.
+- Imagine that everybody in your team use TDD and follow those rules.
 If we pick anybody, it doesn´t matter who, her/his code was working a minute ago (or even less).
 Isn´t this great?

 > All the code was working a minute ago.

-2. No debugging required.
++ No debugging required.
 Who likes debugging?
 People with those shortkeys, masters of debugging, with their watches and their conditional break points.

 > Do you want your kids to be _debuggers_ when they grow up?

-3. We nowadays use third party packages.
+- We nowadays use third party packages.
 What we normally do is search in Google, sometimes we read the documentation.
 But...

 > Tests are the best documentation, because they are described with programmers´ natural language, code.

 If we need to create an object, we can go to an existing test an see what parameters should be provided.
 Tests are living examples of how to use the code.

-4. TDD makes it easier to write code that meets design principles.
++ TDD makes it easier to write code that meets design principles.
 We know how difficult it is sometimes to write tests for an existing code.
 You couldn´t test that private method, that huge private method that is doing too many things.

-With those Three rules are code will be testable by definition, testable is decoupled:
+With those Three rules our code will be testable by definition, testable means decoupled:

 > In order to test that piece, it need to be decoupled.
 TDD forces you to write simpler, less coupled designs.

-5. Everybody likes Continuous test environments.
+- Everybody likes Continuous test environments.
 And the reason for that is because we need to touch code.
 When we have a bank of unit tests running around a piece of code we feel confident to touch it.

 In some companies people don´t like TDD, ok, but have you ever been to a company that doesn´t have Unit Tests?